Sarah Feng | Founder & Program Director

 Katherine Han | Public Relations

-Katherine Han is currently a senior at Pinewood School.
+Katherine Han is a publicist and media strategist from the San Francisco Bay Area.
 She watches the show “Jane the Virgin” obsessively, and loves her pet bunny Skip.
 Katherine is very excited to help manage the social media aspect of the Arts Collective.

 Woody Woodger lives in Lenox, Massachusetts.
 Her work has appeared, or is forthcoming, from DIAGRAM, Drunk Monkeys, RFD, Exposition Review, peculiar, Prairie Margins, Rock and Sling, and Mass Poetry Festival, among others, and her poetry has been nominated for Best of the Net.
 Her first chapbook, “postcards from glasshouse drive” (Finishing Line Press) has been nominated for the 2018 Massachusetts Book Awards.
 In addition, Woodger served as Poet in Residence with the Here and Now in Pittsfield, MA.
 You can find her essays on Medium.com @rosebedwetters.